aksommerville/bits/README.md

 - `qjs`: QuickJS adapter.
 - `wamr`: wasm-micro-runtime adapter.
 - `http`: HTTP+WebSocket client and server, for dev tooling.
 Don't use on the public internet.
+- `curlwrap`: Wrapper around libcurl for HTTP and (experimental) WebSocket.
+Safe for real-world use.

 ## TODO